stetsmando/simple-cache/README.md

 // Create a new instance
 const simpleCache = new SimpleCache({
-  defaultTtl: 1000 * 60 * 60 * 24,
+  defaultTTL: 1000 * 60 * 60 * 24,
   namespace: 'MYAPP_',
   logMessages: true,
 });

 /** Quick aside about provided properties:
-* defaultTtl defines a number in minisecons into the future that cached
+* defaultTTL defines a number in minisecons into the future that cached
 * objects should persist.
 *
 * namespace defines the prefix to all keys provided.
 This helps ensure